lgranie/qmk-bm43a-lge/README.md

 # qmk-lge42

-It's a 40% keyboard using an Adafruit Feather 32u4 Bluefruit LE (https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le/overview).
+It's a 40% keyboard using an pro micro controler

 For the case, I'm using a Daisy 40% case from Aliexpress (https://fr.aliexpress.com/item/32833298847.html?spm=a2g0s.9042311.0.0.339e6c37LPkrLY).